Welcome to the home page of the MSc in Reproductive Genetics at the University of Oxford.

 Why choose this course?

-A deep understanding of reproductive genetics, prenatal and pre-implantation genetic testing, and patient counselling.
+Develop a deep understanding of reproductive genetics, prenatal and pre-implantation genetic testing, and patient counselling.

 Graduates work in leading IVF centres and research labs across more than 30 countries.